 - 2 egg whites, beaten with a tablespoon of water

-- When breadcrumbs are golden, use two forks to gently turn over goat cheese (usually about 90 seconds or less).
+When breadcrumbs are golden, use two forks to gently turn over goat cheese (usually this takes about 90 seconds or less).

 MAY I PLEASE ASK A FAVOR?